Roman emperor: Later developments

 The Colossus of Constantine.
 Portraits after the Tetrarchy stopped including realistic features, as the emperor began to be seen as a symbol rather than an individual.

 The period after the Principate is known as the Dominate, derived from the title dominus ("lord") adopted by Diocletian.
 During his rule, the emperor became an absolute ruler and the regime became even more monarchical.
 The emperors adopted the diadem crown as their supreme symbol of power, abandoning the subtleties of the early Empire.

 Beginning in the late 2nd century, the Empire began to suffer a series of political and economic crises, partially because it had overexpanded so much.
 The Pax Romana ("Roman peace") is often said to have ended with the tyrannical reign of Commodus.
 His murder was followed by the accession of Septimius Severus, the victor of the Year of the Five Emperors.
 It was during his reign that the role of the army grew even more, and the emperors' power increasingly depended on it.
 The murder of his last relative, Severus Alexander, led to the Crisis of the Third Century (235–285), a 50-year period that almost saw the end of the Roman Empire.
 The last vestiges of Republicanism were lost in the ensuing anarchy.
 In 238, the Senate attempted to regain power by proclaiming Pupienus and Balbinus as their own emperors (the first time since Nerva).
 They managed to usurp power from Maximinus Thrax, but they were killed within two months.
 With the rise of the "soldier emperors", the city and Senate of Rome began to lose importance.
 Maximinus and Carus, for example, did not even set foot on the city.
 Carus' successors Carinus and Numerian, the last of the Crisis emperors, did not bother to assume the tribunicia potestas either.

 After reuniting the Roman Empire in 285, Diocletian began a series of reforms to restore stability.
 Reaching back to the oldest traditions of job-sharing in the Republic, Diocletian established at the top of this new structure the Tetrarchy ("rule of four") in an attempt to provide for smoother succession and greater continuity of government.
 Under the Tetrarchy, Diocletian set in place a system of two emperors (augusti) and two subordinates that also served as heirs (caesares).
 When an emperor retired (as Diocletian and Maximian did in 305) or died, his caesar would succeed him and in turn appoint a new caesar.
 Each pair ruled over a half of the Empire, which led to the creation of a Western and Eastern Roman Empire, a division that eventually became permanent.
-This division had already a precedent in the joint rule of Valerian/Gallienus and Carus/Carinus.
+Diocletian's division had precedents, in the joint rule of Valerian and Gallienus, and that of Carus and Carinus.